 Georgia Tech in the United States offers an Online Master of Science in Computer Science, which has accepted 3,000 students thus far.
 The programme has been so successful that they’re creating another one just like it.

 With the rise of programming, software development, and similar fields, there is a need for credentials more precise than the standard Bachelor’s, Master’s, or PhD.
 While institutions of Higher Education are slow to respond to changing times, eLearning is there to pick up the slack.

 The eLearning platform, Udacity, for instance, offers nanodegrees which are accepted by employers like Google and Amazon.
 As technology advances by leaps and bounds, retraining becomes an essential part of staying competitive.
 Here, too, eLearning holds the advantage over Higher Education.
 Instead of enrolling for an entire academic year, a student can sign up for as long or as short as they want.

-As discussed by this article on eLearning Brothers, 2021 and the near future will see increased emphasis on Master-Based Learning, Virtual Training, Tracking & Personalisation, and Skills-Based Training.
+As discussed by this article on eLearning Brothers, the near future will see increased emphasis on Master-Based Learning, Virtual Training, Tracking & Personalisation, and Skills-Based Training.

 What is elearning evolving into?
 As an agile, fast-changing platform, eLearning shows a remarkable potential for innovation.
 While some wearables like Google Glass are already in use, there are plenty more right around the corner.
 Take the Teslasuit for example, which will deliver interactivity at a level never before seen (or felt).

 Imagine being a med student and using such a device as a way of building empathy for patients who are in pain; or a firefighter determining the exact level of heat their suit can withstand.

 The internet has disrupted every one of our institutions, and education is no exception.
 While eLearning is perfectly suited for the rising complexity of our world, it will not replace in-person education completely.